naschidaniel/fly-tirol/README.md

 ### Collect Media Information

-The images in the `./public_flytirol/media` or `./public_whitecloud/media` folder are listet in the `./data/mediaFlyTirol.js` or `./data/mediaWhiteCloud.js` file.
+The images in the `public_flytirol/media` or `public_whitecloud/media` folder are listed in the `data/mediaFlyTirol.js` or `data/mediaWhiteCloud.js` file.
 The image information `title` and `alt` can be added in this json file for all Views.

 ``` bash
 # Update media.js